- 2012, PhD, University of Toronto

 I work on the comparative politics of nationalism, with a focus on multinational states.
 I research and write about institutional formation and change in multinational systems, the consequence of that change for political stability, and the politics of nationalist conflict and secession.
 I bring these themes together in The Symbolic State: Minority Recognition, Majority Backlash, and Secession in Multinational Countries, to be published in the Fall of 2021 with McGill-Queen's University Press.

 This work has led me down three new research paths.
 The first explores the symbolic dimension of federal and power-sharing institutions.
 I have published on this in Publius: The Journal of Federalism, Nations and Nationalism, Nationalism and Ethnic Politics, and Slavic Review.
 The second path is about political mobilization.
 I analyze how activists frame events and time in order to achieve radical political change.
 Publications on this theme have come out in Comparative Political Studies and Political Psychology.
 Finally, I am developing a comparative project on the role of business in the debates and outcomes of secession referenda.
 A chapter on this issue can be found in a volume on the strategies of secession, edited by Ryan Griffiths (Syracuse) and Diego Muro (St. Andrews).

 I am opportunistic in my research – I employ whatever method I deem is best to answer a particular question.
 I find that familiarity with multiple sites of study produces the most insightful and original work.
 I have therefore conducted fieldwork in multiple settings (Spain, the UK, Croatia, Serbia, Bosnia, Slovenia, the Czech Republic, and Canada), often through repeated visits.
 This work has been funded by the Social Sciences and Humanities Research Council of Canada, Memorial University of Newfoundland, University of Toronto, and Institut d'Estudis de l'Autogovern.

 The Symbolic State: Minority Recognition, Majority Backlash, and Secession in Multinational Countries.
-McGill-Queen's University Press, forthcoming.
+McGill-Queen's University Press, 2021.

 Edited volume (with John McGarry and Richard Simeon).
 Territorial Pluralism: Managing Difference in Multinational States.
 Vancouver: UBC Press, 2015.